 Azure Enterprise Enrollment Hierarchy

-I created the following diagram to help explain the Azure Enterprise Enrollment hierarchy including roles and responsibilities and portals used to perform key tasks.
-Please refer to Azure enterprise scaffold: Prescriptive subscription governance and the Azure EA Portal help pages for additional information.
+I created the following diagram to help explain the Azure Enterprise Enrollment hierarchy including roles, responsibilities, and portals used to perform key tasks.
+Please refer to the Microsoft Cloud Adoption Framework for Azure and the Get started with the Azure Enterprise portal documentation for additional information.

 Here’s a brief description of the diagram:

 At the top of the hierarchy is the Enrollment.
 The Enrollment represents a billing contract, also referred to as an Enterprise Agreement, that an organization has with Microsoft to use Azure.
 The Enrollment gives the organization access to the Azure EA Portal where they acccess their billing information and manage their enrollment hierarchy.

 Enrollments have one or more Enterprise Administrators.
 Enterprise Administrators are granted Read/Write or Read-Only priveleges and can log into the Azure EA Portal.
 Enrollments can also have Notification Contacts.
 Notifcation Contacts receive communications regarding the Enrollment such as weekly billing reports.